kalki/RoboND-Rover-Project/report.md

 **`rock_locator.get_closest_rock()`**

-The `get_closest_rock()` method first translate `rock_img` into rover-centric corrds, then translate it into polar coords, and get closest one by sorting them by distance.
-Before return, closest polor coords is translate back to rectanglar coords and camera corrds.
+The `get_closest_rock()` method first translate `rock_img` into rover-centric coord, then translate it into polar coord, and get closest one by sorting them by distance.
+Before return, closest polar coord is translate back to rectangular coord and camera coord.

-###  Difference in identifing obstacles ###
+###  Difference in identifying obstacles ###

-In rover code, pixel with obstacle count > navigatable count will be considered as obstacles.
-It is different from obstacle count > 60% * navigatable count in notebook.
-To do this is to make more navigatable pixel to make path find easier.
+In rover code, pixel with obstacle count > navigable count will be considered as obstacles.
+It is different from obstacle count > 60% * navigable count in notebook.
+To do this is to make more navigable pixel to make path find easier.

 Code is at line 215 of `perception.py`